Genivia/ugrep-indexer/README.md

     ugrep-indexer -d

+Decrease index file storage to a minimum by decreasing indexing accuracy from 5 (default) to 0:

+    ugrep-indexer -If0

 Increase search performance by increasing the indexing accuracy from 5 (default) to 7 at a cost of larger index files: